tesar-tech/BlazorStatic/BlazorStaticWebsite/Content/Docs/new-start.md

   As you can see `BlazorStaticService` has options you can change.
 For example you can change the directory structure (where your md files are located), or you can ignore some files (like `app.css` in this case (we have `app.min.css`)).

 - Use `BlazorStatic`
-  Before running the app we need to tell the service to acttually do something:
+  Before running the app we need to tell the service to actually do something:

   ```csharp
   app.UseBlog<FrontMatter>();